andrewtavis/slides/oss_community_building/slides.md

 ## Early interactions

 - Schedule calls motivated contributors to onboard, explain the project and pair code ☎️
-- Note first, continued and return contributions to projects
+- Note first, continued and returning contributions to projects
+- Bring contributions of passable quality in and show appreciation for effort (thank them for PRs/MRs)

 <div id="progress" class="w-6/12"/>